-- What is the situation?
-What actually happened?
-Only include facts that everyone would agree on. - What are your thoughts?
-What are you telling yourself? - What are your emotions?
-How do you feel? - What are your behaviours?
-How are you reacting?
-What are you doing to cope?
+- What is the situation: What actually happened?
+Only include the "facts" of the situation that everyone would agree on. - What are your thoughts: What are you telling yourself? - What are your emotions: How do you feel? - What are your behaviours: How are you reacting and what are you doing to cope?

-2. Identify the thinking traps
+2. Identify the 'thinking traps'